 - EIC Pathfinder for multi-disciplinary research teams

 Worth €300 million, to undertake visionary research with the potential to lead to technology breakthroughs.
 Research teams can apply for up to €4 million in grants.
-The bulk of the funding is awarded through open calls with no predefined thematic priorities, while €132 million is allocated to tackle five Pathfinder challenges: self-aware Artificial Intelligence (AI), tools to measure brain activity, cell and gene therapy, green hydrogen, and engineered living materials.
+Most funding comes from open calls with no set thematic priorities. €132 million directly addresses five Pathfinder challenges: developing self-aware artificial intelligence, tools measuring brain activity, cell and gene therapy, green hydrogen production, and engineered living materials.

 - EIC Transition funding to turn research results into innovation opportunities

 Worth €100 million.
 This first EIC Transition call will focus on results generated by EIC Pathfinder pilot projects and European Research Council Proof of Concept projects, to mature technologies and build a business case for specific applications.

 Everyone related to projects in the European Innovation Council has access to Business Acceleration Services, which provide coaches, mentors and expertise, partnering opportunities with corporates, investors and others, and a range of services and events.